Know when to fold 'em: computer aces Texas hold 'em poker

-NEW YORK, Jan 8 (Reuters) - Almost always raise your opponent’s first bet, which can provoke an immediate fold.
+NEW YORK (Reuters) - Almost always raise your opponent’s first bet, which can provoke an immediate fold.
 In later rounds, if your opponent raises, re-raise if you’re holding at least a pair of threes.
 Err on the side of playing a hand, not folding.

 These and thousands of other decisions in the popular two-person version of the poker game “limit Texas hold ‘em” produce a strategy so close to optimal that it cannot be beaten in the long run, according to a study published on Thursday in the journal Science.